Distributed Systems Theory

 Quantum Distributed Computing

-Quantum Byzantine Agreement: Can achieve agreement with n ≥ 2f + 1 using quantum channels.
+Quantum Byzantine Agreement: agreement is achievable with $n \geq 2f + 1$ using quantum channels (beating the classical $3f+1$ bound).

 Machine Learning for Distributed Systems